theainerd/MLInterview/Supervised Learning.md

 Decision trees are non-parametric supervised learning algorithm.
 Given the training data, a decision tree algorithm divides the feature space into regions.
 For inference, we first see which region does the test data point fall in and take the mean label value (regression) or the majority label value ( classification )

+There are couple of algorithms there to build a decision tree , we only talk about a few which are:

+CART (Classification and Regression Trees) → uses Gini Index(Classification) as metric.
+ID3 (Iterative Dichotomiser 3) → uses Entropy function and Information gain as metrics.

 #### Finding the variable/feature for best split.

 **Gini Index**: Measure of variance across all classes of the data.
 Measures the impurity of the data.</br>